buildpacks/spec/platform.md

       - All run-image config values SHALL be preserved unless this conflict with another requirement
     - MUST contain all buildpack-provided launch layers as determined by the [Buildpack Interface Specfication](buildpack.md)
     - MUST contain one or more app layers as determined by the [Buildpack Interface Specfication](buildpack.md)
-    - MUST contain a launcher layer containing:
+    - MUST contain one or more launcher layers that include:
         - A file with the contents of the `<launcher>` file at path `/cnb/lifecycle/launcher`
         - One symlink per buildpack-provided process type with name `/cnb/process/<type>` and target `/cnb/lifecycle/launcher`
     - MUST contain a layer that includes `<layers>/config/metadata.toml`